Louth Cemetery: Burials

 There have been over 29,000 burials at the Cemetery since it first opened in 1855.
-The cemetery has 14 burials from World War I and 20 from World War II with their distinctive Commonwealth War Graves Commission (CWGC) headstones.
+The cemetery has 14 war grave service burials from World War I and 20 from World War II with their distinctive Commonwealth War Graves Commission (CWGC) headstones.

 The cemetery has a granite obelisk dedicated to victims of the Louth Flood of 1920 when a severe flash flood hit Louth on 29 May 1920, resulting in 23 fatalities in 20 minutes.
 It has been described as one of the most significant flood disasters in Britain and Ireland during the 20th century.